TULiberalArts/Religion/pages/graduate.md

 ## Religion Graduate Student Association
 As a student in the Religion Department, you are automatically a member of the Graduate Student Association (GSA).
 Free and voluntary, the GSA gives support and a voice to graduate student concerns.
 Temple University’s Department of Religion holds a permanent seat on the National Committee for Graduate Students of the American Academy of Religion (AAR).

-### RELGSA Listserv
-The RELGSA (Religion Graduate Students Association) Mailing List is for the exclusive use of the graduate students in the Temple University Department of Religion.
+- **RELGSA Listserv:** The RELGSA (Religion Graduate Students Association) Mailing List is for the exclusive use of the graduate students in the Temple University Department of Religion.
 This list is one of the main ways we communicate with each other, exchange information, and discuss issues pertaining to our department and programs.
 Subscription to the list is open to all current graduate students.
 The current list administrator is Mohamed Hassan.
 If you have questions or wish to subscribe, send them to [mhassan@temple.edu](mailto:mhassan@temple.edu).
 Before you participate in the Listserv, [please review the guideines](http://develop.cla.temple.edu/religion/media/RELGSA-Guidelines.pdf).

 ## Tuition and Fees
 For more than 125 years, we have focused on providing a world-class education at an affordable price.
 Just compare Temple to other comparable universities and see what we mean.
 Temple tuition rates vary by school or college, student level, residency status, and more.
 Use the Temple tuition calculator to estimate your tuition rate.